miho/antlr-4-playground/README.md

 Open the `antlr-4` project in NetBeans and build the project.
 The final ANTLR library can be found in the `deploy` folder.
-Now open one of the NetBeans projects that are located in the experiments folder and run it
+Now open one of the NetBeans projects that are located in the experiments folder and run it.